 Apple Pay Japan added

-seven eight nine new card issuers announced on a new Apple Pay New Life web page and marketing campaign: APLUS, EPOS, JACCS, Cedyna, POCKETCARD, Life, AMEX, UCS (listed as coming soon) and late straggler Yahoo Japan Card.
+seven eight nine new card issuers announced on a dedicated Apple Pay New Life (now gone) web page and marketing campaign: APLUS, EPOS, JACCS, Cedyna, POCKETCARD, Life, AMEX, UCS (listed as coming soon) and late straggler Yahoo Japan Card.
 The page showcases the new major additions along with special kickoff campaigns running from March 1 to April 30 for previous and new partners.

-The full official participation of American Express (previous support was extremely limited) and JACCS are major additions for Japan which until now were big sticking points for many potential Apple Pay users.
+The full official participation of American Express ( 3rd party bank branded AMEX cards are still extremely limited) and JACCS are major additions for Japan which until now were big sticking points for many potential Apple Pay users.
 Shinsei Bank subsidiary APLUS which is the main card issuer for the Tsutaya video rental chain is a major addition for many as well.
 Apple Pay ready terminals recently appeared at Tsutaya stores in preparation for the new rollout.

 All of these new card plug into the two pay systems that Apple Pay uses: AMEX, APLUS, EPOS, JACCS, UCS, Yahoo Japan Card use QUICPay, Cedyna, POCKETCARD, Life use iD.
 Japanese news site MyNavi reports that with these new additions Apple Pay now supports 86% of Japanese credit cards.
 Not a bad result just four months after the Apple Pay launch.

 Asahi Digital also reported the Apple Pay effect with Bank of Japan data that showed e-payments (defined as transit and debit card transactions such as Suica) reaching 5.1 trillion JPY in 2016, approximately 45 billion USD at current exchange rates, a 10.8% YOY increase.